Vix Grave

 The Vix Grave is a burial mound near the village of Vix in northern Burgundy.
 The broader site is a prehistoric Celtic complex from the Late Hallstatt and Early La Tène periods, consisting of a fortified settlement and several burial mounds.

-The grave of the Lady of Vix, dating to circa 500 BC, had never been disturbed and thus contained remarkably rich grave offerings.
+The grave of the Lady of Vix, dating to c.
+500 BC, had never been disturbed and thus contained remarkably rich grave offerings.
 Known in French as the Trésor de Vix, these included a great deal of jewelry and the bronze "Vix krater", the largest known metal vessel from Western classical antiquity.